Skyan1002/aquah_cali/README.md

    generates candidate parameter sets, evaluates them in parallel, and updates the history JSON under `<simu_folder>/results/calibration_history.json`.

-The manager uses event-level metrics (default: top three peaks) to determine the best candidate each round.
+The manager aggregates per-event metrics (default: top three peaks) **and** the full-period NSE/CC/KGE when ranking candidates.
 Hydrograph and per-event figures are generated only for the top-performing candidate and are fed back into the LLM agents for the next round.